-Based on the preceding findings, adequate transportation facilities will exist to serve the resubdivision, as required, in accordance with Section 24-111(c) and Section 24-124 of the Subdivision Regulations.
+Based on the preceding findings, adequate transportation facilities will exist to serve the proposed subdivision, as required, in accordance with Section 24-111(c) and Section 24-124 of the Subdivision Regulations.

-- 7. Public Facilities-In accordance with Division 3 of the Subdivision Regulations, water and sewerage, police, and fire and rescue facilities are found to be adequate to serve the subject property, as outlined in a memorandum from the Special Projects Section dated October 13, 2020 (Thompson to Conner), incorporated by reference herein.
-The proposed development is exempt from a review of school facilities because it is a nonresidential use. - 8.
-Referral and Comments from other Entities-The resubdivision was referred to the Prince George's County Department of Permitting, Inspections and Enforcement (DPIE), SHA, and the Town of Cheverly.
+- 4. Public Facilities-In accordance with Division 3 of the Subdivision Regulations, water and sewerage, police, and fire and rescue facilities are found to be adequate to serve the subject property, as outlined in a memorandum from the Special Projects Section dated October 13, 2020 (Thompson to Conner), provided in the backup of this technical staff report and incorporated by reference herein.
+The proposed development is exempt from a review of school facilities because it is a nonresidential use. - 5.
+Referral and Comments from other Entities-The requested variation was referred to the Prince George's County Department of Permitting, Inspections and Enforcement (DPIE), SHA, and the Town of Cheverly.
 DPIE and SHA had no objections to the subject application.

 In a memorandum from the Town of Cheverly dated October 27, 2020 (Riazi to Hewlett), the Town indicated concern with the traffic generated from the redevelopment of the subject property and the impact on Hospital Drive and the Prince George's Hospital Center site.
-The Town stated that the trip numbers used in the TIS did not utilize any data from when the subject property was in use as a working industrial operation and, therefore, it was not clear whether or not the projected traffic counts were accurate.
+The Town stated that the trip numbers used in the TIS did not utilize any data from when the subject property was in use as a working industrial operation and therefore, it was not clear whether or not the projected traffic counts were accurate.
 Furthermore, the Town stated that the highest percentage of traffic was projected to be routed to the intersection of Tuxedo Road, Kenilworth Avenue, and US 50, an intersection that is already overburdened and hazardous.
 The Town requested a reexamination of the TIS based on these concerns.
-Following the Town's memorandum, the Prince George's County Planning Department's Transportation Planning Section provided additional analysis to address the Town's concerns, as outlined in a memorandum from the Transportation Planning Section dated November 3, 2020 (Masog to Braden), incorporated by reference herein, and further outlined in Finding 6 of this resolution.
+Following the Town's memorandum, the Prince George's County Planning Department's Transportation Planning Section provided additional analysis to address the Town's concerns, as outlined in a memorandum from the Transportation Planning Section dated November 3, 2020 (Masog to Braden), incorporated by reference herein, and further outlined in Finding 3 of this technical staff report.
 Ultimately, the Town of Cheverly had no objection to the subject application.